This blog post was originally posted on University College London’s blog.

 The workshop was a success!
 Though we had some hiccups, nothing was too disruptive.

-We can’t have this high ratio between helpers and learners, and probably we don’t need as many.
+We cannot have this high ratio between helpers and learners, and probably we do not need as many.
 Next week we will experiment with one helper for every four students.